rioncm/ConfluenceToOutline/README.md

 - Verify API credentials and network connectivity
 - Check Outline instance is accessible
 - Review rate limiting (default 0.1s delay between requests)
+- It's recommended to disable rate limiting or setting the request value very high for this process.

 **"Upload interrupted"**
 - Use `python main.py reset --spaces <key>` to reset status
 - Or continue with same command - already created items will be skipped

+**"Attachments not displaying correctly"**
+- Re-run `extract-content` to update attachment URLs with latest format
+- Use `--force` mode to update existing pages: `python main.py api-upload --spaces <key> --force`
+- Check that attachment files exist in `input/Export-*/SPACE/attachments/` directories

+**"Images showing as broken links"**
+- Ensure images were successfully uploaded (check JSON for `"uploaded": true`)
+- Verify Outline instance supports the attachment redirect endpoint
+- Use force mode to refresh all attachment URLs

 ### Debug Mode
 ```bash